 “Words can be challenging at a time like this.
 However, those around you care for you, and wish you comfort and peace of mind.”

 “Caring thoughts are with you as we share this sympathy.
 May [name] forever live on in our hearts.”

 The loss of an animal companion often carries as much weight as the loss of a loved one.
 Show your full support for the recipient, along with a note that gently commemorates the life of the pet.

 “[Pet name] was the luckiest dog in the world to have you to love him.
 We will hold his memory so close to our hearts.”

 “Sharing in your sorrow as [pet name] will be missed by so many.
 There was never a day she didn’t put a smile on my face!
 Sending you all my love and support.”

 “At first they need us, then we need them.
 Wishing you comfort and peace during this difficult time.”

 “[Pet name] was simply the best.
 May the joy she brought us live on and continue to inspire us.”

 “[Pet name] lived such a full life of love, joy, and playfulness.
 My most heartfelt sympathy for your loss, and know I am here to offer support during this time of need.”

 When offering sympathy and condolences, showing support is key.
-Whether it’s a formal message, a religious blessing, or a personal letter, Spark Post has the template and customization tools you need to convey the right feeling.
-Remember, be gentle, kind, respectful and attentive.
+Whether it’s a formal message, a religious blessing, or a personal letter, Adobe Spark Post has the template and customization tools you need to convey the right feeling.
+Remember to be gentle, kind, respectful, and attentive.
 Speak from the heart with words that inspire feelings of peace and comfort during a difficult time.
-And as time goes on, continue to honor those who have passed with Spark Post cards on their birthday or anniversary so that their legacy will always live on.
+And as time goes on, continue to honor those who have passed with Adobe Spark Post cards on their birthday or anniversary so that their legacy will always live on.